raymondwu1/SYSC4806Project/README.md

 ## Project Milestone 2 Goals
  - A user can remove a subscription and have the table dynamically be updated
+ - A user can upvote or downvote a perk
- - A user or user without a profile can search for perks based on increasing/decreasing amount of votes or proximity to expiry date
+ - A user or user without a profile can search for perks based on increasing/decreasing amount of votes
- -
+ - A user can search for perks based on proximity to expiry date

 ## Scrum
 Dan